Hugh Hefner: Career

 In January 1952, Hefner left his job as a copywriter for Esquire after he was denied a $5 raise.
 In 1953, he took out a mortgage loan of $600 and raised $8,000 from 45 investors (including $1,000 from his mother—"not because she believed in the venture," he told E! in 2006, "but because she believed in her son") to launch Playboy, which was initially going to be called Stag Party.
 The first issue was published in December 1953 and featured Marilyn Monroe from a 1949 nude calendar shoot she did under a pseudonym.
-That first issue sold more than 50,000 copies, Monroe was not paid by Playboy or Hefner for the photos.
+That first issue sold more than 50,000 copies, but Monroe was not paid by Playboy or Hefner for the photos.
 (Hefner never met Monroe, but he bought the crypt next to hers at the Westwood Village Memorial Park Cemetery in 1992 for $75,000.)

 Esquire magazine rejected Charles Beaumont's science fiction story "The Crooked Man" in 1955, so Hefner agreed to publish it in Playboy.
 The story highlighted straight men being persecuted in a world where homosexuality was the norm.
 The magazine received angry letters, so Hefner responded, "If it was wrong to persecute heterosexuals in a homosexual society then the reverse was wrong, too."
 In 1961, Hefner watched Dick Gregory perform at the Herman Roberts Show Bar in Chicago, and he hired Gregory to work at the Chicago Playboy Club.
 Gregory attributed the launch of his career to that night.

-Hefner promoted a bon vivant lifestyle in his magazine and in the television shows that he hosted Playboy's Penthouse (1959–1960) and Playboy After Dark (1969–1970).
+Hefner promoted a bon vivant lifestyle in his magazine and in the television shows that he hosted, Playboy's Penthouse (1959–1960) and Playboy After Dark (1969–1970).
 He was also the chief creative officer of Playboy Enterprises, the publishing group which operates the magazine.

 On June 4, 1963, Hefner was arrested for promoting obscene literature after he published an issue of Playboy featuring nude shots of Jayne Mansfield in bed with a man present.
 The case went to trial and resulted in a hung jury.